Moral Injury new

 Select a date

-Live Online Training – next available date: Thurs 1st May.
-Join Ros Townsend live online via Zoom for this illuminating training day – once booked you’ll immediately receive email confirmation and then you’ll receive the Zoom link the day before the event.
+Live Online Training – next date: Saturday 22nd November.
+Join Ros Townsend for this illuminating training on moral injury, its causes, impact and best ways to help – once booked you’ll immediately receive email confirmation, the Zoom link will be sent the day before the event.
 What you will learn >

 BONUS RECORDING – the training is recorded so you will also get a recording for a limited time afterwards to maximise your learning.